imarcaos/Curso-Desenvolvimento-Web/README.md

    - A502 - BNG - Preparar a conclusão do registo do agente
    - A503 - BNG - Conclusão do registo de agente com definição de password
    - A504 - BNG - Preparação da tabela de agentes para editar e eliminar
+   - A505 - BNG - Início da edição dos dados do agente